Italy Visa – Different Types Of Visas To Enter Italy

 • Not all nationalities require an Airport transit visa

-Citizens Of 14 Countries That Require Transit Visa To Enter Italy
+Citizens Of 14 Countries That Require a Transit Visa To Enter Italy

 People belonging to the following countries require a transit visa in Italy